Aiclys/wallpapers/README.md

 ```
 git clone https://github.com/Aiclys/My-Wallpaper ~/wallpapers
 ```
-You can aslo do `rm -rf ~/wallpapers/README.md` to delete the readme file.
+You can also do `rm -rf ~/wallpapers/README.md` to delete the readme file.

 DISCLAIMER: NONE OF THESE WALLPAPERS ARE MY ARTWORK OR MINE IN ANY WAY.
 USE THEM FREELY AS YOU LIKE